 - Instant runoff voting (IRV).
 See STV below.

-- Single Transferable Vote (STV), preferential, ranked voting, proportional representation.
+- Single Transferable Vote (STV), preferential, Ranked Choice Voting, proportional representation.
 STV is a form of preferential voting that produces proportional representation in multi-seat elections.
 Preferences are transferred and distributed automatically to produce winners.
 Instant runoff is the special case of STV with one winner.
 Use optional or compulsory ranking of a set number of candidates.
 Learn more about STV.

 - Range voting – Voters rate each candidate or option separately on a scale.

 - Cumulative voting – Each voter has a quota of votes which can be concentrated on one candidate or split across several candidates.
 This method of voting is used widely in corporate governance.